 Closer to home Dublin Zoo actively supports organisations such as Bird Watch Ireland which is fighting to protect the barn owl and we help protect lapwing chicks in the Irish countryside.

 All monies generated by Dublin Zoo go directly back into ensuring the continuous development of the Zoo.
 Dublin Zoo does not exist to generate a profit, it is a not for profit organisation.
 Through very careful financial management Dublin Zoo undertakes one large capital works project each winter.
 The Sea Lion Cove, Orangutan Forest and Zoorassic World are good examples.

 Dublin Zoo has transformed beyond recognition in the last decade and we are very proud of the work that has been done to make Dublin Zoo one of the best in the world.

 We intend to continue to be our own toughest critics, constantly assessing and evaluating our standards and increasing our support for the protection of the worlds wildlife.

-Leo Oosterweghel is the Director of Dublin Zoo
+By Leo Oosterweghel, Director of Dublin Zoo

 Wild Lights 2019 / 2020 Sold Out

 **Tickets for Wild Lights have now completely SOLD OUT ** For those who have attended…

 A Zoo-tastic Year for New Arrivals at Dublin Zoo!